 These infections are treated with two or three antibiotics, often clarithromycin or azithromycin plus ethambutol and sometimes rifabutin.

 People with severe AIDS and a CD4 count CD4 count Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more of less than 100 need to take clarithromycin or azithromycin to prevent widespread MAC infection.
+HIV is transmitted... read more of less than 100 cells per microliter of blood need to take clarithromycin or azithromycin to prevent widespread MAC infection.
 Also, treating AIDS effectively is important.
 Such treatment can improve the immune system's ability to fight the infection.

 Nontuberculous mycobacteria that are not included in MAC also sometimes infect people.

-Some types of mycobacteria, usually Mycobacterium marinum, grow in swimming pools and even in home aquariums.
+Swimming pool granuloma is a skin infection caused by Mycobacterium marinum.
+Mycobacterium marinum and some other mycobacteria grow in swimming pools and even in home aquariums.
 These mycobacteria can cause skin infections when people swim in contaminated pools that have not been chlorinated, clean a contaminated home aquarium, or get a scrape or cut in their skin when they are handling contaminated fish or shellfish.

 Reddish bumps may appear, enlarge, and turn purple.
 They usually occur on the arms or knees.